TheFujirose/ros-colcon-template/README.md

 #### Building with Windows

 To build packages on Windows you need to be in a Visual Studio environment.
-It is reccomended to charge your device as source installation can take time.
+It is recommended to charge your device as source installation can take time.

-First, open a Visual Studio Command Prompt (“x64 Native Tools Command Prompt for VS 2019”) running as Administrator. then, build the `\humble` folder tree with the command:
+First, open a Visual Studio Command Prompt `x64 Native Tools Command Prompt for VS 2019` running as Administrator. then, build the `\humble` folder tree with the command:

 ```powershell
 colcon build --merge-install
 ```

-If you are doing a debug build follow the command
+If you are doing a debug build follow the command:

 ```powershell
 python_d path\to\colcon_executable colcon.